arqalite/fire-king-guide/src/combos/ponix/sacred/3-sacred-high-garunix-kirin.md

 #### Opponent's turn
 10. In the Standby Phase, activate Ponix: add it from the GY to your hand.

-> You can also end your turn right after step 4, and only activate Kirin after the opponent starts playing.
+> You can also end your turn right after step 4, and only activate High Kirin after the opponent starts playing.
 This can help you dodge [_Mulcharmy Fuwalos_] entirely, and it makes your opponent less likely to be able to interrupt you or break your board.
 >
 > That said, you are more exposed to 1-for-1 removal that does not start a Chain (like Kaijus), as removing Ponix in this manner will prevent you from starting the interruption sequence.